dsohk/rancher-desktop-k3s-genai/README.md

-# Develop & Deploy GenAI App with Ollama, Open WebUI with K3S in Rancher Desktop
+# Introduction - Develop & Deploy GenAI App with Ollama, Open WebUI with K3S in Rancher Desktop

-In this guide, we are going to show you how to ...
+In this session, we're diving into an exciting lineup of tools and technologies to empower your development and deployment processes.

+Rancher Desktop with K3s: Transitioning into container orchestration, we'll set up a local Kubernetes environment using Rancher Desktop and K3s.
+This setup will simulate a production-like environment, enabling you to test and refine your deployments effectively.

+OpenWebUI with Ollama: OpenWebUI is a GenAI App with intuitive interface integration to AI capabilities seamlessly, we'll explore how to use Mistral LLM with API to enhances the development process by providing advanced functionalities and insights, making the application smarter and more intuitive.

+OpenDGR API Gateway: Facilitates secure and efficient communication between different services in the application, crucial for a microservices architecture.

+Rancher Fleet for Production Deployment: Finally, we'll deploy our applications to a production environment using Rancher Fleet.
+You'll learn how to automate and manage large-scale deployments, ensuring consistency and reliability across your infrastructure.

+By the end of this workshop, you'll have a comprehensive understanding of these tools and how they can streamline your development workflow from local testing to production deployment.
+Let's get started and make the most of this collaborative learning experience!

 Table of Contents:

-[TOC]
+Task 1 - Setup Rancher Desktop and K3S
+Task 2 - Deploy GenAI app OpenWebUI with Ollama into Rancher Desktop local K3s cluster Task 3 - Deploy the OpenDGR API gateway protec the GenAI app

 ## System Requirements